-Tupapa Panthers’ Peniasi Dakuwaqa tries to make a break against Arorangi Bears in the Senior A final on Saturday at Victoria Park.
+Tupapa Panthers’ Peniasi Dakuwaqa tries to make a break against Arorangi Bears.
 21091314

 Local clubs are now shifting their focus to rugby 7s after the completion of 15s season on Saturday.

 Tupapa Panthers retained the Rarotonga Club 15s title after